h2020-westlife-eu/virtualfolder/doc/installation-guide/development-installation.md

 cd wp6-vm
 ```

 - Standalone from Binaries (distributed via cvmfs).
 The same as above - but Virtual Folder is not compiled from sources -boots from cvmfs as well.
+This option is faster, the last stable release is distributed.
 ```
 cd wp6-vm/vf-standalone-bin/
 ```